tonmoydeb404/escape/README.md

-# Premium Nature Sounds App
+# Escape

 A mobile-first React.js web application for sleep and relaxation with professional audio mixing and timer functionality.
+Escape from daily stress into peaceful natural soundscapes.

 ## Features